kai13xd/Freighter/README.md

 # What next?
 Next just create a `build.py` inside your work directory and import the `Project` class.

->🛎️NOTE:  Freighter does it's best to fetch include and source folders found in the root folder.
-All source files found will be auto-imported into the project for compilation.
+> ### 🛎️**NOTE:  Freighter does it's best to fetch include and source folders found in the root folder.
+All source files found will be auto-imported into the project for compilation.**

 # Example build.py
 Better documentation will come.. when I feel like it.